rohitlode/background-generator/README.md

 # background-generator

-Genearting a random background color using buttons.
+Generating a random background color using buttons.